conversence/idealoom/doc/testing.rst

 TODO
 ^^^^

 Mocha also allows for asynchronous testing, specifically promisified test cases.
-As Assembl heavily uses Bluebird_ promises, it would be ideal to use an assertion library that supports assertion.
+As IdeaLoom heavily uses Bluebird_ promises, it would be ideal to use an assertion library that supports assertion.
 Mocha already allows for asynchronous testing (refer to Mocha_ documentation).

-A well known and compatible promise-based assertion library is the `Chai as Promised`_, which should be added to Assembl's package.json once a developer writes asynchronous tests.
+A well known and compatible promise-based assertion library is the `Chai as Promised`_, which should be added to IdeaLoom's package.json once a developer writes asynchronous tests.

 Assertion